 By the 1960s, urban decay and new freeways were taking their toll on virtually every inner city community.
 The St. Wendelin parish was no exception.
 Membership slipped and school enrollment declined.
 Older neighborhoods like Tremont began to thin as parishioners moved to the suburbs.
 In 1976, the school operation was merged with Urban Community School, and Ursuline Sisters took over from the Sisters of Notre Dame.

 Still, St. Wendelin held on.
 Buildings were renovated and new social activities frequently drew people from around the Cleveland area.
 In 2002, parish leaders declared a Year of Jubilee to mark the centennial.
-A 100-year-old statue of St. Wendelin was taken out of storage, repaired, and placed inside the church where a confessional once stood.
+A century-old statue of St. Wendelin was taken out of storage, repaired, and placed inside the church where a confessional once stood.
 The bell, which had been removed from the belfry, was reconditioned and now sits in the church building.
 Still, the Lennon ax descended in 2009, when 50 churches were closed over a 15-month period, including St. Wendelin in 2010.